mesemus/SoftTablePWM/README.md

 # SoftTablePWM
-Arduino Software PWM library for enabling PWM on all pins.
+Arduino Software PWM library for enabling PWM on all pins, supports 'set' and 'fade'.
 The library uses pre-filled tables to minimize CPU overhead in timer invocation.

 This is an implementation of a software PWM library which does the most